JK Rowling dismisses concerns trans backlash will harm her legacy

 The Harry Potter author shrugged off concerns about her legacy saying ‘Whatever.
 I’ll be dead’

-JK Rowling has dismissed concerns that her views on transgender rights will damage her legacy.
+JK Rowling has dismissed concerns that her views on transgender people will damage her legacy.

 The first two episodes of a new podcast featuring JK Rowling have aired where she addresses her traumatic miscarriage, Harry Potter and her controversial remarks on transgender issues.

-In the new episodes of the podcast titled The Witch Trials of JK Rowling, when asked by interview Megan Phelps-Roper about her legacy, the Harry Potter author said she doesn’t think about it.
+When asked by interviewer Megan Phelps-Roper about her legacy in the podcast titled The Witch Trials of JK Rowling, the Harry Potter author said she doesn’t think about it.

 “I think you could not have misunderstood me more profoundly.
 I do not walk around my house thinking about my legacy, what a pompous way to live your life thinking about what my legacy will be.
 Whatever!
 I’ll be dead, I care about now, the living.”